04 Nov SECURE-IBD

-- This is an international effort—we are counting on robust participation and collaboration.
+- This was an international effort—we are counting on robust participation and collaboration.

-- We will provide the IBD community with regularly updated summary information about reported cases, including numbers of cases by country, number of cases by treatment, etc. so the entire IBD community has access to these data.
+- We provided the IBD community with regularly updated summary information about reported cases, including numbers of cases by country, number of cases by treatment, etc. so the entire IBD community has access to these data.

 - The database contains only de-identified data, in accordance with HIPAA Safe Harbor De-Identification standards.

 - The UNC-Chapel Hill Office for Human Research Ethics has determined that storage and analysis of de-identified data does not constitute human subjects research as defined under federal regulations [45 CFR 46.102 and 21 CFR 56.102] and does not require IRB approval.

 Through SECURE-IBD, we have learned that age and increased number of comorbidities are associated with adverse COVID-19 outcomes among patients with IBD, and that Hispanic and Black individuals with IBD tend to have worse COVID-19 outcomes than white individuals.
 We found that corticosteroids are associated with more severe COVID-19 outcomes, while biologic medications are not.
 Overall, our data have reassured the international IBD community that patients with IBD can continue their medications during the pandemic, with the caveat of weaning steroids when possible.